probmods/probmods2/chapters/14-bayesian-data-analysis.md

 Coins, in their production, have a number of physical dimensions along which they vary.
 These idiosyncracies have no impact on the behavior of a coin when flipped.
-Flipping, it turns out, cross-cuts certain dimesions, and the probability that any modern coin in production will land on heads when flipped is roughly 0.5.
+Flipping, it turns out, cross-cuts certain dimensions, and the probability that any modern coin in production will land on heads when flipped is roughly 0.5.

 It turns out spinning a coin is quite different.
 The heterogeneity of individual coins can be seen in their behavior when spun: The probability that any given coin will land on heads after being *spun* is not 0.5.